Please watch the video below to learn about the Accessible Hebden Project.

 If you would like to know more about the work of Visits Unlimited please contact us at firstname.lastname@example.org or by telephoning Katie Clarke on 07908 624549

-This project is funded by the Community Foundation for Calderdale from the Flood Appeal Fund 2015-16
+This project was funded by the Community Foundation for Calderdale from the Flood Appeal Fund 2015-16

 MAKING HEBDEN BRIDGE ACCESSIBLE TO ALL

-The Community Foundation for Calderdale and Hebden Bridge Partnership have come together for this new initiative, designed to help the local economy recover from the Boxing Day 2015 floods and to promote Hebden Bridge as an exemplary town for access for those with disabilities and access issues
+The Community Foundation for Calderdale and Hebden Bridge Partnership came together for this new initiative, designed to help the local economy recover from the Boxing Day 2015 floods and to promote Hebden Bridge as an exemplary town for access for those with disabilities and access issues

-Both the Community Foundation and the Partnership are conscious that one of the side-effects of current local flood resilience work could potentially be that shops, premises and public buildings become less accessible for those who have disabilities (floors are raised, steps put in, etc).
-Our aim with this new initiative is both to assist local people with disabilities, but also to make the town as attractive as possible to visitors and tourists who have particular access needs.
-We want to broaden the range of people who decide to visit the town
+Both the Community Foundation and the Partnership were conscious that one of the side-effects of current local flood resilience work could potentially be that shops, premises and public buildings become less accessible for those who have disabilities (floors are raised, steps put in, etc).
+Our aim with this new initiative was both to assist local people with disabilities, but also to make the town as attractive as possible to visitors and tourists who have particular access needs.
+We wanted to broaden the range of people who decide to visit the town

-This project is focussed on helping local businesses and community organisations improve access to their premises.
+This project was focused on helping local businesses and community organisations improve access to their premises.

-The Community Foundation has agreed to fund an access audit of local business and community premises from the local specialist social enterprise Visits Unlimited, see http://www.visitsunlimited.org.uk/ which will be conducted this Autumn by Chris Cammiss.
-Chris, who is a wheelchair user, will be focusing on accessibility in its broadest sense, not just mobility issues.
-Chris will be pragmatic, looking wherever possible for low-cost solutions to current access difficulties.
+The Community Foundation agreed to fund an access audit of local business and community premises from the local specialist social enterprise Visits Unlimited, which were conducted by Chris Cammiss.
+Chris, who is a wheelchair user, was focusing on accessibility in its broadest sense, not just mobility issues.
+Chris was pragmatic, looking wherever possible for low-cost solutions to access difficulties.